mge1512/migrate_hpux_to_sles/output/migrating_from_hpux_to_sles.md

 Cloud-Specific Defaults to Note:
 Unlike the "Minimal VM" or ISO installs, public cloud images often have specific pre-configurations:

-* **Network:** NetworkManager is the mandatory backend (replacing wicked).2
+* **Network:** NetworkManager is the mandatory backend
-* **Security:** SELinux is set to Enforcing by default on standard SLES 16 images, though SLES for SAP variants may default to Permissive to ensure database compatibility during the transition period.2
+* **Security:** SELinux is set to Enforcing by default on standard SLES 16 images, though SLES for SAP variants may default to Permissive to ensure database compatibility during the transition period.
-* **Updates:** Instances are pre-wired to the Public Cloud Update Infrastructure (PCUI), meaning zypper update works immediately without manual registration to SUSE Customer Center (PAYG models).
+* **Updates:** Instances are pre-wired to SUSE's Public Cloud Update Infrastructure, meaning zypper update works immediately without manual registration to SUSE Customer Center (PAYG models).

 # The Architectural Divide (System Core & Philosophy)

-The divergence between HP-UX and SLES 16 begins at the very core of the operating system: how it boots, how it organizes files, and how it manages memory.
+The divergence between HP-UX and SLES 16 begins at the very core of the operating system: how it boots, and how it organizes files.
 These are not superficial differences but fundamental architectural disagreements on how an operating system should function.

 ## Init System and Service Management: From Sequence to Dependency